 2. Define the columns

 Kanban boards are fluid by definition.
-However, one attribute that shouldn’t change too often are the columns that define the different stages of the process.
-Take some care to define all the required columns early on, so everyone knows what they mean the criteria for moving an item to the next column on the board.
+However, one attribute that shouldn’t change too often is the columns that define the different stages of the process.
+Take some care to define all the required columns early on, so everyone knows what they mean by the criteria for moving an item to the next column on the board.

 These columns should mirror the organization’s workflow (or perhaps an idealized version of it).
 To-Do, Doing, and Done, are pretty common starting points, but flesh this out for more granularity and inclusiveness.